MicrosoftDocs/Viva/Viva/insights/personal/Setup/configure.md

 **Role** - Global admin, Exchange Online admin, or Viva Insights admin

-* **Prerequisite** - Users have access to Microsoft Viva Insights (formerly MyAnalytics) only if they have licenses that include the Viva Insights service plan, as described in [plans and environments](../Overview/plans-environments.md).
+* **Prerequisite** - Users have access to Microsoft Viva Insights (including MyAnalytics) only if they have licenses that include the Viva Insights service plan, as described in [plans and environments](../Overview/plans-environments.md).

 * **Data privacy** - See the [Privacy guide](../Overview/privacy-guide-users.md) to understand how privacy is built into Viva Insights and to learn what you can configure to address specific privacy requirements.